-The typical homeowner will arrange furniture in one of two ways.
-Either she will place furnishings where they seem to function best -- an end table snug up next to the sofa, chairs clustered around the dining table -- or she will place furniture as if on display, maybe the way her mother or grandmother arranged furniture decades ago
+Most of us arrange our furniture in one of two ways.
+We either put furnishings where they seem to function best -- an end table snug up next to the sofa, chairs clustered around the dining table -- or we place furniture as if on display, maybe the way our mothers and grandmothers arranged furniture decades ago.

-When a home is on the market, each of these approaches, done without an understanding of home staging, can work against making the right impression on buyers.
-Today, homes need to look terrific in photographs.
+When a home is on the market, each of these approaches can work against making the right impression on buyers.
+Today, homes on the market need to look terrific in photographs.
 But they also need to be believable, practical, and functional.

 I’ve collected all the tips and tricks, all the best professional designer advice, all the guidelines and formulas in one place -- an eBook devoted exclusively to arranging furniture to make rooms look better and function better, too.
 I wrote with the home seller in mind, someone staging her own home to sell it fast for a good price.
 But the advice will resonate with anyone who takes pride in her home and wants it to look its best.